-The applicable criteria for fossil gas to be considered aligned with the EU Taxonomy include restrictions on emissions and a transition to fully renewable energy sources or low-carbon fuels by the end of 2035.
+Does the financial product invest in nuclear and/or fossil gas related activities that are aligned with the EU Taxonomy1? ⊠ Yes for fossil gas to be considered aligned with the EU Taxonomy include restrictions on emissions and a transition to fully renewable energy sources or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive rules regarding nuclear safety and waste management.